postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 > You must sign in to a [Postman account](/docs/getting-started/postman-account/#signing-up-for-a-postman-account) to use this feature.

-Before you begin, make sure to enable third-party application access for your organization.
+Before you begin, enable third-party application access for your organization.
 If you don't enable third-party access, Postman won't be able to connect to your repo.
 In Azure DevOps, go to your [organization settings](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/change-application-access-policies?view=azure-devops), select **Policies**, and turn on the toggle next to **Third-party application access via OAuth**.

 To import data in bulk from a Azure DevOps repository, do the following: